- Length 2 year full-time

 Course credit for prior study:

-If you are seeking exemptions as a student who completed accounting courses at an Australian University, you are required to provide your academic transcript and also attach a CPA or CA ANZ equivalency table which shows the accredited courses completed at that Australian Unviersity.
+If you are seeking credit/exemptions as a student who has completed accounting courses at an Australian University, you are required to provide your academic transcript and also attach a CPA or CA ANZ equivalency table which shows the accredited courses completed at that Australian Unviersity.
 Information and application form is available from the CBE Credit/Exemption Procedure website.

-Students who completed accounting courses or a Bachelor of Accounting degree at an overseas University are required to provide a copy of assessment letter by CPA or CA if they are seeking exemptions.
-Please note College will not be able to grant any exemptions without receiving CPA or CA's assessment of your qualifications.
+Students who completed accounting courses or a Bachelor of Accounting degree at an overseas University are required to provide a copy of assessment letter by CPA or CA ANZ if they are seeking credit/exemptions.
+Please note that the College will not be able to assess any credit/exemptions without receiving CPA or CA ANZ's assessment of your qualifications.